 Answer – (a) The stranger asked where the post office was.

-(C) Fill in the blanks with suitable articles wherever necessary :
+(c) Fill in the blanks with suitable articles wherever necessary :

 (i) Do you see ………… blue sky?

-Answer – a
+Answer – the

 (ii) ………… music is my life.

-Answer – The
+Answer – X

-(iii) I gave him …………… one rupee note.
+(iii) I gave him …………… one-rupee note.

 (a) a